RefugeRestrooms/refugerestrooms/blog/README.md

+# Set up the Blog
+In the repository settings, navigate to GitHub pages.
+Select a branch to build the website from, a theme if desired, and a custom domain if desired.
+Save the settings.

 # How to Create a Blog Post
 Go to the _posts/ directory and create a new file with the format: YYYY-MM-DD-title-of-post.md
 <br>